vercel/next.js/packages/next/README.md

 }
 ```

 For the production deployment, you can use the [path alias](https://zeit.co/docs/features/path-aliases) feature if you are using [ZEIT now](https://zeit.co/now).
-Otherwise, you can configure your existing proxy server to route HTML pages using a set of rules as show above.
+Otherwise, you can configure your existing proxy server to route HTML pages using a set of rules as shown above.

 ## Recipes